 May Wright Sewall was a famous suffragist and community arts leader.

 Meet Ida Husted Harper, a writer, suffragist, and close friend of Susan B. Anthony.

-A reporter and activist, Fox was the first black journalist to wr
+A reporter and activist, Fox was the first Black journalist to write for a white newspaper...

 Meet a suffragist and historian who tried to include more women in history textbooks.